THEKODIKO/DAB-Dumb_way_to_Automatize_BadUpdate/README.md

 ## Items Required :

- 1. Raspberry pi pico (2 pcs.) [for ref. https://www.digikey.com/en/products/detail/raspberry-pi/SC0915/13624793]
+ 1. Xbox 360 E! (as only this console version has an AV port, which you can also use for audio output)
- 2. IR Transmitter (1 pcs.) [for ref. https://www.digikey.com/en/products/detail/everlight-electronics-co-ltd/IR333-A/2675571]
+ 2. Raspberry pi pico (2 pcs.) [for ref. https://www.digikey.com/en/products/detail/raspberry-pi/SC0915/13624793]
- 3. Some wires
+ 3. IR Transmitter (1 pcs.) [for ref. https://www.digikey.com/en/products/detail/everlight-electronics-co-ltd/IR333-A/2675571]
- 4. 220uf Electrolytic Capacitors  (2 pcs.) [for ref. https://www.digikey.com/en/products/detail/rubycon/25YXJ220M6-3X11/3563124]
+ 4. Some wires
  5. 3.5 mm Audio Jack (aux port) breakout board (1 pcs.) [for ref. https://www.digikey.in/en/products/detail/kycon-inc/STX-3000/9975995]
- 6. Buzzer
+ 6. Buzzer (optional)
- 7. Push Button
+ 7. Push Button (optional)
  8. LDR sensor (Dark resistance: 1-20 Mohm).
  9. 3.3K ohm resistor.
- 10. Green LED. (will be used in future versions for signifying hack done)
+ 10. Green LED. (will be used in future versions for signifying hack done) (optional)
  11. Aux Cable (1 pcs.)
  12. Micro USB to Standard USB cable (1 pcs.) [also called Micro USB to USB type A cable]
- 13. Soldering Iron/Solder wire
+ 13. Soldering Iron/Solder wire. [optional, if you use jumper wires and ]

 ## Skills Required: